 However, the same year in which it was approved (2003), the FDA issued a black box warning to be included on the labeling of Prempro that states there is an increased risk of myocardial infarction, stroke, invasive breast cancer, and venous thromboembolism (VTE) when taking estrogen plus progestin therapies, and the drug should be prescribed for the shortest duration consistent with treatment goals.
 Further, the use of Prempro has been linked to the development of heart disease and dementia.
 Prempro may also increase the risk of ovarian cancer and should never be taken by women who have a history of abnormal vaginal bleeding or liver disease.

 While all medications have certain, anticipated side effects, a drug manufacturer has a duty to inform physicians adequately regarding the known risks associated with its drugs.
 If a manufacturer fails to do so, it can be held responsible to patients who are injured as the result of inadequate warnings, under a legal theory known as "product liability."

 If you or a loved one has experienced any health problems from using Prempro, including myocardial infarction, stroke, breast cancer, and venous thromboembolism (VTE), you do have legal rights and a qualified Prempro lawyer, as provided on this site, is standing by to help you with your case.
 As all legal claims are subject to time limits, however, you may risk forfeiture of your right to financial compensation if you delay.
 Please call today to arrange for an initial consultation to discuss your specific legal claim and the litigation options available to you.

-For assistance with your Prempro case, click here to find Prempro attorneys near you or find attorneys in a different state.
+For assistance with your Prempro case, click here to find Prempro lawyers near you or find lawyers in a different state.

 The FDA's special website dedicated to drugs and medications resources